Kids Audition and Kids

 Make the most of the situation.
 Ask questions.
 Be polite, but ask questions.
 The interview process works both ways.

 Remember, your agent works for you and you work for your agent.
-The ideal relationship will be satisfying and beneficial for both parties.
+The ideal relationship is mutual and will be satisfying and beneficial for both parties.

 CHILDRENS HEAD SHOTS AND KIDS MODELING PORTFOLIOS